 83A.
-Part 8 does not apply to youth serving period of detention
+Part 8 does not apply to youth serving period of detention s.
+83B Part 8 - Parole

-This Part does not apply in respect of a sentence of detention imposed under the Youth Justice Act 1997 on a person who is serving that sentence, or part of that sentence, in a prison.
+This Part does not apply in respect of a sentence of detention imposed under the Youth Justice Act

+1997 on a person who is serving that sentence, or part of that sentence, in a prison.